manuel-fischer/LAB/setup-dev.md

 2. [SDL2-ttf](https://www.libsdl.org/projects/SDL_ttf/)
 3. [SDL2-image](https://www.libsdl.org/tmp/SDL_image/)

+For each of these archive files, do the following.

 You might open the file with a program like 7zip.

 Navigate the archive file structure, until you reach a directory